AndrewBubnov/teletype/README.md

   Options for All Messages:

    - **Delete**: Allows users to delete the message.
 Deletion options include removal by the message sender only or by both chat participants.
-   - **Select**: Activates multi-select mode for both chats and messages.
    - **Edit**: Enables users to edit their own messages.
    - **Reply**: Users can reply to specific messages.